SystemsApproach/private5g/cloud.rst

   limit, an Aether edge can run on a single server.

-* It is possible to substitute legacy small cells for O-RAN compliant small cells and an SD-RAN solution that includes a near RT-RIC and associated xApps.
+* It is possible to substitute legacy small cells for O-RAN compliant small cells and the SD-RAN solution that includes a near RT-RIC and associated xApps.

 * It is possible co-locate both AMP and the SD-Core CP on the edge